ciscoxiaobing/terraform-azurerm-utl-cnregions/README.md

 ### <a name="output_regions"></a> [regions](#output\_regions)

-Description: A list of region objects.
+Description: A list of region objects subject to the filters supplied by input variables.
 Each region object contains the following attributes:

 - `name` - The name of the region.
 - `display_name` - The display name of the region.